mikesabzz/Express-tinder-clone/README.md

 ##### You should:
 1. Become a user and talk about yourself.
 2. See whos around you.
-3. Create, Read, Update and Delete your own bio.
+3. Create your own bio (or update your bio).

 ##### Software Used: